Vaish2408/Speaking-Numbers/README.md

-# Speaking-Numbers
-Learning Numbers App – An interactive number-learning tool built with HTML, CSS, JavaScript, and Bootstrap.
-It dynamically generates number buttons (1–25), highlights the selected number, and uses Text-to-Speech to speak the number aloud, making learning engaging and fun for kids.
+# 🔢 Learning Numbers App

+An interactive and fun **number-learning web app** created with **HTML, CSS, JavaScript, and Bootstrap**.
+It generates numbers from **1 to 25**, highlights the clicked number, and uses the **Web Speech API** to read the number aloud — making it a great educational tool for children.

+## 🚀 Features
+- 🎛️ Dynamically generates buttons from **1 to 25**
+- 🎨 Highlights the selected number using Bootstrap classes
+- 🗣️ Speaks the clicked number aloud using **SpeechSynthesis API**
+- 📱 Responsive layout powered by **Bootstrap Grid System**

+## 📚 Concepts Covered
+- DOM Manipulation and dynamic HTML generation
+- Event handling with `addEventListener()`
+- Speech synthesis using `SpeechSynthesisUtterance`
+- Responsive design with Bootstrap classes